-In other words, an essential oil is the essence that is extracted from the flowers, petals, leaves, roots, bark, fruit, resins, seeds, needles, and twigs of a plant or tree.
+In other words, essential oil is the essence that is extracted from the flowers, petals, leaves, roots, bark, fruit, resins, seeds, needles, and twigs of a plant or tree.

-Essential oils are of complex composition and contain hundreds of unique and different chemical components including alcohols, aldehydes, ethers, esters, hydrocarbons, ketones, and phenols of the group of mono- and sesquiterpenes or phenylpropanes as well as nonvolatile lactones and waxes.
+Essential oils are of the complex composition and contain hundreds of unique and different chemical components including alcohols, aldehydes, ethers, esters, hydrocarbons, ketones, and phenols of the group of mono- and sesquiterpenes or phenylpropanes as well as nonvolatile lactones and waxes.

 Fatty oils are also called fixed oils since they maintain their liquid state even at high temperatures.
 In comparison, essential oils vaporize when they’re heated.
 Unlike essential oils, fatty oils are greasy and stain a paper permanently.

-Fatty oils have large molecules and do not pass through tissues, cell walls and membranes.
+Fatty oils have large molecules and do not pass through tissues, cell walls, and membranes.
 Fatty oils do not have any of the famous essential oils properties like antibacterial, antiviral, anti-fungal, anti-parasitic and antiseptic.

 Essential oils are extracted mostly using distillation and expression.
 Some of the methods used are steam and/or water distillation, solvent extraction, absolute oil extraction, resin tapping, and cold pressing.
 The method of extraction employed depends on the quality of the material used and the type of aromatic product that is required.

 Essential oils are highly concentrated.
-A very large amount of raw material, several hundred or even thousands of pounds, is required to extract a few pound of essential oil.
-For example, approximately 5,000 pounds of rose petals produces one pound of rose oil, 250 pounds of lavender produces 1 pound of lavender oil and 3000 lemon produces 2 pounds of lemon oil.
+A very large amount of raw material, several hundred or even thousands of pounds, is required to extract a few pounds of essential oil.
+For example, approximately 5,000 pounds of rose petals produce one pound of rose oil, 250 pounds of lavender produces 1 pound of lavender oil and 3000 lemon produces 2 pounds of lemon oil.
 And this is the main reason why some essential oils are expensive.

 Essential oils including ginger, cinnamon, clove, and peppermint are used in confectionery, bakery, desserts, and dairy products.
 The spicy oils are widely consumed by in preparation of salted chips.